The galactic chemical evolution of carbon: Implications for stellar nucleosynthesis: Additional results

+In Section~\ref{sec:agb_yield_shifts}, we noted that shifting the \fruity{} table artificially in progenitor mass improves agreement with observed abundance trends.
+Here, we show the effect on abundance trends of shifting the \fruity{} table initial masses by different factors.

+{Fig.~\ref{fig:sims_degens} shows variations of our fiducial model in which we artificially multiply the AGB star progenitor mass by factors of $0.5$, $0.7$, and $1.5$.
+When the AGB C production is weighted towards more massive AGB stars, the DTD becomes more rapid, leading to higher [C/Mg] at high [Mg/Fe].
+On the other hand, shifting the C production toward lower mass progenitors makes the DTD more extended.
+In Fig.~\ref{fig:sims_degens}, the models with AGB C shifted towards lower progenitor masses reduce or reverse the concavity of the \caafe\ trend.
+For the extreme case, where the progenitor masses are shifted by a factor of 0.5, the AGB production is more delayed than SN Ia, resulting in a concave up trend.
+Prefactors around $\sim 0.5$.
+Therefore, the choice of AGB yield table only slightly affects the inferred total yield.

+The middle panel of Fig.~\ref{fig:mcmc_ytot} shows the inferred AGB fraction (Eq.~\ref{eq:f_agb}) at solar metallicity for each model (see also Table~\ref{tab:mcmc_results}).
+In short, all of our yield models favour a scenario in which AGB stars are responsible for less than half, and likely near 20 per cent, of the C present in near-solar metallicity environments.
+No model predicts a median $\fagb > 0.3$ and the 98th percentile upper-limits are all below $\fagb=0.4$.
+All models except \aton{} predict that at least $\approx 8$ per cent of the solar C comes from AGB stars (from the 2nd percentile lower-limits).
+The SFH and overall yield scale have little impact on the inferred $\fagb$.

+The right panel of Fig.~\ref{fig:mcmc_ytot} compares the inferred scaling of AGB yields, $\aagb$.
+For most tables, we find $\aagb$ near unity, indicating accurate total C yields from AGB stars.
+Doubling our yields requires higher values of $\aagb$ to produce more C at fixed $\fagb$.
+For \monash{} and \aton{}, $\aagb$ is almost exactly $1$.
+For \aton{}, $\aagb=1$ is not unreasonable despite producing little C at solar metallicity because \aton{} produces similar C as other models at lower metallicities.
+However, these models struggle to reproduce the [C/Mg]-[Mg/Fe] relation, which suggests issues related to the mass-dependence of the yields (see discussion in Section \ref{sec:agb_results}).

+Finally, the choice of the Fe SN Ia DTD directly impacts our conclusions.
+From the right panel of Fig.~\ref{fig:mcmc_ytot}, we note that increasing the SN Ia Fe yield by a factor of 1.2 (and decreasing the CC Fe yield to maintain the same total Fe production) results in a similar increase (${\sim}1.2\times$) in the inferred $\fagb$ .
+Increasing the SN Ia contribution to Fe stretches the trends in [Mg/Fe], causing [C/Mg] to flatten with [Mg/Fe] unless the delayed C yield is also increased.
+In this framework, constraints on delayed C contributions are limited by our understanding of delayed Fe production.

-Fig.~\ref{fig:mcmc} shows the posterior distributions of our MCMC fit to the C yield models, described in Section~\ref{sec:mcmc}, assuming the \fruity{} AGB table.
+Fig.~\ref{fig:mcmc_ytot} shows the posterior distributions of our MCMC fit to the C yield models assuming the \fruity{} AGB table.
 Each parameter is relatively well-constrained.
-The most prominent degeneracy, between $\yl$ and $\aagb$, represents the constraint on the equilibrium abundance of C near solar.
-Another clear correlation, between $\yl$ and $\zcc$, is related to the solar yield constraint as well, allowing a narrow range of $\zcc$ values while retaining the solar $\yo = \yl + \zcc$ yield.
+The most prominent degeneracy, between $\yo$ and $\aagb$, represents the constraint on the equilibrium abundance of C near solar.

 Table~\ref{tab:mcmc_results} provides the best-fit median values and quantile-based uncertainties for each parameter for each AGB yield table and GCE model discussed here.